vincer2040/libv/README.md

 ### Using libv

 Most of the containers in libv are simple header files.
-One can simply copy and paste the necessary files into his/her project.
+You can simply copy and paste any relevent files into your project.

 ### Documentation